 Once you get the news of your acceptance – and make the decision to join us at Olin –

-official transcripts and test scores must be submitted before you can enroll.
+official transcripts and valid, official test scores must be submitted two weeks before the start of orientation programming.

 Official Test Scores (GMAT, GRE, TOEFL, IELTS)

 All applicants should request that the appropriate testing service forward official test score results to our office.
 Please note that it is not sufficient for the student to simply submit either the unofficial or official test taker copy.
 The appropriate Washington University/Olin institution codes for each test are as follows: